anthemion-org/ogle-web/README.md

 #### Class advantages

 First, _type information is useful_.
 Whether you use TypeScript or not, type checks are a good way to verify the correctness of your program, and — even without compile-time checking — they are much easier when your objects contain type data (by way of the `constructor` property).
-If they check anything at all, most JavaScript developers use a sort of ‘duck type checking’, where they receive an object, look for the members they need, then throw if one is missing.
+If they check anything at all, most JavaScript developers perform ‘duck type checking’, where they receive an object, look for the members they need, then throw if one is missing.
 That _is_ more flexible, but it’s also more work, and it produces noisy code.

 Type data also provides useful context for the developer.
 When you see the content of a plain object, do you know what the object represents?
 Maybe, or maybe the name of the object reference tells you, but it’s not always clear.
-The class name _tells you what the data represents_.
+The class name _tells you what kind of data this is_ — something the reference name often only hints at.
+Even _talking_ about these objects is easier when you can summarize them with class names.
+This is true whether you’re writing comments or discussing with collaborators.

 The class name also makes it easy to find the comments and methods associated with your data, and the places where it may have been instantiated.
 IDEs like VSCode display some of this information when you mouse over class names, and they can offer code completion when you’re referencing class members.
 Incidentally, where do you comment the members of your plain object?
 I know, _JavaScript developers don’t write comments_.

-Even _talking_ about these objects is easier when you can summarize them with class names.
-This is true whether you’re writing comments or discussing with collaborators.
+Typescript interfaces can provide some of these advantages, but they describe the requirements of a _system_ (by restricting the arguments that may be passed through a given parameter, for instance) rather than metadata that attaches to and describes a specific _object_.

-Classes — and more specifically, prototypal inheritance — also provide efficient support for method APIs, because they allow a single set of method instances to be shared throughout the class.
+Finally, classes — and more specifically, prototypal inheritance — provide efficient support for method APIs by allowing a single set of method instances to be shared throughout the class.
 Methods can be attached directly to plain objects, but this causes separate instances to be allocated _for every object_.
 Even `bind` creates a new function instance, one that wraps the function from which it was called.
 This could waste a lot of memory, and it is also very slow.
 This project requires high performance in the word search, so I tested a number of ‘fancy object’ creation strategies in the Pt2 module, which is used extensively in that search.
 The first two allow methods to target the object with `this`, while the last captures object state in a closure, making `this` unnecessary:

 - Defining the API within the Pt2 object literal returned from `uNew` caused the ‘SearchBoard uExec: Speed’ test (over five trials, each set to 2000 iterations) to run 33% longer than the ‘stereotype’ implementation;